 Our 45-credit, curriculum begins in the summer semester.
 It can be taken full-time in four semesters, or part-time in eight semesters.
 It is located on the Newark campus, with some didactic components offered online.
 On and off-campus practical experiences complement classroom instruction.

-After completion of the medical lab science program, students are eligible to sit for the national certification exam in Medical Laboratory Science with the American Society for Clinical Pathology – Board of Certification (ASCP-BOC).
+After completion of the medical lab science program, students are eligible to sit for the national certification exam with the American Society for Clinical Pathology – Board of Certification (ASCP-BOC).

 Questions?
 Contact Program Director Dr. Deborah Josko at Deborah.firstname.lastname@example.org.